 Although the remaining 6 sites in our parish have not been proposed for development in the Council’s draft Local Plan, with the exception of site Ashford Golf Course [BBAE1] they have been included in a list of “housing sites remaining for land supply or for other uses”†.
 If located within a designated Neighbourhood Planning area, these sites must be assessed as part of the Neighbourhood Planning process.
 Once assessed a Neighbourhood Plan can allocate a site (or sites) for development to meet an identified local housing need.

 Other development sites put forward in response to the Neighbourhood Plan Survey

 As part of the Neighbourhood Plan Survey the Parish Council issued our own “call for sites” to landowners with a local site which might be available for development in the years up to 2030 and which they would like to be considered as part of the Neighbourhood Plan process.
 Two sites were put forward:

 - Land adjacent to El Ashere, Wye Road leading to Kempes Corner, Boughton Aluph

 - Land adjacent to Aluph House, Pilgrims Way, Boughton Aluph

-We have assessed these two sites alongside the 5 put forward for the Local Plan.
+We assessed these two sites alongside those put forward for the Local Plan.